tastycode-dev/tastycode-dev.github.io/_drafts/american-options-gpu.md

 ---
 layout: post
 author: Oleksandr Gituliar
-title: "Tasty Quant – Benefits of Pricing Derivatives with GPU"
+title: "Tasty Quant – Benefits of Pricing American Options with GPU"
 ---

 After five years working as a quant, I can tell that the wast majority of derivative pricing in the